-Quite a lot and we're going to start with the sports tracking first because that's what really makes the Dash a bit special.
+Quite a lot ,and we're going to start with the sports tracking first because that's what really makes the Dash Pro a bit special.

 In addition to recording motion, there's also an optical heart rate sensor as well that works in a similar fashion to the one included in Jabra's heart rate monitoring Sport headphones.
 This means you can get an indication of workout intensity across the three supported sports.

-Unfortunately, there's no GPS on board and you can't feed data into third party apps like Strava or Runkeeper (yet).
+Unfortunately, there's no GPS on board either the old Dash or the Pro and you can't feed data into third party apps like Strava or Runkeeper (yet).
 You can enable the app to share location data to improve tracking accuracy.

 Listening to music

-These buds are built for listening to music as well serving up up to 4 hours of playback time with 4GB of storage to load up tracks, which has to be done via your computer.
-The waterproof design means you can also use them for swimming too.
-Just make sure you've put on the right sleeves before you jump in the pool.
+They both still have 4GB of storage to load up tracks, which must be done via your computer.
+The waterproof design also means you can use them for swimming, too.
+Just make sure you've put on the right sleeves before you jump into the pool.